An Easy Visual Motor Activity for Kids Using Magnets

 • Identifying letters (following directions, “find the n”)

-• Sequencing the alphabet
+• Sequencing the alphabet (capital or lowercase)

-• Spelling names or words
+• Spelling names

 • Identifying cursive letters (many kids can’t recognize or read cursive)